MyUNiDAYS/unidays-javascript/README.md

 #### Return

 A URL will be returned to you which can be used to call the API.
 If successful a response with a status code of 200 OK will be returned.
-This will only work for `GET` requests.
+This will only work with `GET` requests.

 #### Example